learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Tkinter.md

 Tkinter is a Python GUI framework that comes with the Python standard library, Tkinter is cross-platform and the visual elements are rendered using native operating system elements.

-Tkinter is considered the go-to Python GUI framework, but GUIs built with Tkinter are often considered unaesthetically pleasing with designs often considered outdated.
-Given this, Tkinter is reccomended for proprietary buisness side applications.
+Tkinter is considered the go-to Python GUI framework, but GUIs built with Tkinter are often considered aesthetically unpleasing with designs often considered outdated.
+Given this, Tkinter is recommended for proprietary business side applications.

-Tkinter is lightwaeight and easy to learn compared to othe GUI frameworks.
+Tkinter is lightweight and easy to learn compared to other GUI frameworks.
 This makes it a valid candidate when selecting a framework for GUI applications in Python.
-Especially so if the priority is to quickly build a functional application.
+Especially if the priority is to quickly build a functional application.

-In this introduction, we will be building a basic GUI and familiarising ourselves with some Tkinter components
+In this introduction, we will be building a basic GUI and familiarising ourselves with some Tkinter components.

 ---
-### Prerequisites
+### Prerequisites:
 - Basic knowledge of Python
 - Python installed on your system